luttje/gmod-experiment-redux/plugins/nemesis_ai/voice-generator/README.md

     The `MSYS_NO_PATHCONV=1` prefix is only required for Windows users using Git Bash.

+2. Use [ngrok](https://ngrok.com/) to expose the local server to the internet (Garry's Mod won't POST to localhost without it)

+    ```bash
+    ngrok http 3000
+    ```

+    Copy the forwarding URL and specify it in the `.env` file.

+3. Serve the `./volume` directory using a static file server.
+Specify the URL in the `.env` file.

 ### Production

 1. Set this server up to run on startup using crontab, we've prepared a bash script that will keep it running in the background: